SadieDragon/TPR-Hints-Tool/log.md

                             - And later rip it out by searching for ``: [digit]`` with regex.
                             - Issue with this is "What if somehow something messes with that format?" headaches.
                     - So I have settled on ``store as a tuple or list acting like a tuple``.
 Less headache, more flexible.

+    - Now that we have all of the data, it's time to finally actually save.
+For now, I am using a folder in the root directory.
+I will patch in "pick your own" later.
+        - Title will be the time stamp.
+Sort of.
+            - ``mm-dd-yy (hh-mm)`` - ``month-day-year (hour-minute)``; uses 24hr
+        - For now, it just goes through each item in the dictionary (tab, contents), and spits them out in the most bare-bones way.
+            - I ran out of mental energy to code and I could not get the stubborn husky that is my brain to stand up and move.

 - ...